intel/kubevirt-gfx-sriov/docs/deploy-ubuntu-vm.md

 2. Create and push ***ubuntu22-iso-cdisk*** image to public or private repository of your choice

    *Note: Specifying the `buildcdisk.sh -p` option will instruct **docker** to push cdisk image to the repository.
 Make sure to login to your repository by running `docker login <repository>` prior to running command below.
-Docker can be installed by running `sudo apt install docker.io`.
+Docker can be installed by running `sudo apt install docker.io && sudo usermod -aG docker $USER && newgrp docker`.
 Get help on `buildcdisk.sh` by running `buildcdisk.sh -h`*

    *Note: [Docker Hub](https://hub.docker.com/) is an example public container repository or registry you can sign up if you don't have a private repository setup*